At Greenford High School, we believe that the curriculum should enable all young people to become:

 Key Stage 3

-At Key Stage 3 the school offers a broad and balanced curriculum, with students studying a core EBacc offer of Maths, English, Science, Languages, Geography, History and Computer science alongside PE, Music, Design & Technology, Art, Drama, RE and Life Skills (including PSHE & Citizenship).
+At Key Stage 3 the school offers a broad and balanced curriculum, with students studying a core EBacc offer of Maths, English, Science, Languages, Geography, History and Computer Science alongside PE, Music, Design & Technology, Art, Drama, RE and PSHE.

 There is extensive provision and, where needed, intervention through years 7 & 8 for the development of core numeracy and literacy skills, particularly in reading, writing, speaking and listening.